The New Wembley

 - Used to host the 2011 Champions League Final match

-Though designed primarily for football, rugby and music events, the new Wembley Stadium is also capable of hosting world class athletic events.
+Though designed primarily for live football, rugby and music events, the new Wembley Stadium is also capable of hosting world class athletic events.